brownian-motion/LispCompiler/README.md

 # Simple Lisp Compiler
-This is a personal project, written in C, to practice skills by writing an interpreter or compiler for a simplified dialect of LISP.
+This is a personal project, written in C, to practice skills by writing an interpreter for a simplified dialect of Lisp.

 # Language Specification
 (Read more at [language specification](docs/language.md))